Frequently Asked Questions on #FiduciaryInAllThings

 Q: What does Fiduciary mean?

 A: Fiduciary is derived from the Latin word for trust.
 It means trustworthy and caring.
 It is used frequently as a legal term for someone who is trustworthy and caring toward someone else, or toward an entity or principle.
 In its narrow meaning, one can be a fiduciary to a mafia boss, or to profits over purpose or community.
-For this reason, we are distinguishing it from Fiduciary In All Things.
+For this reason, we distinguish fiduciary from Fiduciary In All Things.

 Q: How is Fiduciary In All Things different from Fiduciary?